Santics/QuantumSimulatorMpiParallel/README.md

 # QuantumSimulatorMpiParallel
-Use C++ with MPI to implement a general quantum computor simulator
+Use C++ with MPI to implement a general quantum computer simulator